GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-deploy.md

 Use Terraform to deploy JIT Groups to App Engine or Cloud Run.

-!!!note

-    JIT Groups can be deployed to either App Engine or Cloud Run.
-App Engine is preferred because it requires a less complex configuration.

 1. Clone the GitHub repository to the `target` directory and switch to the `jitgroups/latest` branch: